Dean Saunders: Brighton and Oxford

 The striker was a success at the Goldstone Ground, scoring 14 league goals in his first season.
 He scored six goals from 30 league games in 1986–87 before a £60,000 move took him to the First Division with Oxford United.
 He was an instant success as his six goals in the final 12 league games secured First Division survival.

-He scored 12 goals in 37 games during the 1987–88 season (during which Maurice Evans was dismissed as manager and replaced by Mark Lawrenson) but it was not enough to prevent Oxford from going down in bottom place after three seasons in the top flight.
+He scored 12 goals in 37 games during the 1987–88 season (during which Michael Cleverly was dismissed as manager and replaced by Mark Lawrenson) but it was not enough to prevent Oxford from going down in bottom place after three seasons in the top flight.

 He began the 1988–89 season still in the Second Division, with manager Lawrenson and chairman Kevin Maxwell agreeing that they would only sell Saunders if Oxford failed to win promotion at the end of the season.
 However, he was sold to Derby County for £1 million on 28 October 1988, prompting Lawrenson to resign in protest over Saunders' sale.

 Derby County

 Saunders made his Derby County debut on 29 October 1988 against Wimbledon in a First Division fixture at the Baseball Ground in which he scored twice.
-In his first season at his new club he scored 14 goals in 30 games to help Derby finish fifth in the 1988–89 First Division table — their highest finish since they were league champions in 1975 — but they were unable to compete in the UEFA Cup due to the ban on English teams in European competition following the Heysel Disaster of 1985.
+In his first season at his new club he scored 14 goals in 30 games to help Derby finish fifth in the 1988–89 First Division table – their highest finish since they finished fourth in 1976 – but they were unable to compete in the UEFA Cup due to the ban on English teams in European competition following the Heysel Disaster of 1985.
 He added 11 league goals to his name in the 1989–90, but Derby slumped to 16th place.

 During the 1990–91 season he netted 17 league goals but Derby still went down in bottom place with just five league wins all season.
 Their relegation made a transfer for Saunders inevitable, and Everton were favourites to sign him, and there were also approaches from Aston Villa's new manager Ron Atkinson, and Nottingham Forest's Brian Clough.
 Saunders ended up at Liverpool, who paid a then English record fee of £2.9 million for Saunders on 19 July 1991 to make him Ian Rush's new strike-partner as he revamped the Anfield squad, with strikers David Speedie and Peter Beardsley both being sold that summer.